carlossteinzup/subtitle-update-beagle-youtube/README.md

 # Beagle Youtube Subtitles

-This repository was created to update the subtitles added into the Beagle Youtube Videos.
+This repository was created to update the subtitles added into the Beagle Youtube Videos...